l84end/DECTMobileTwofactor/readme.md

 ## Using

 1. Launch the application on your Android device.
-2. Follow the on-screen instructions to configure the DECT 2FA.
+2. Follow the on-screen instructions to configure the 2FA.
 3. Use the app to securely register your two-factor login.

 ## Contributing